vitar/hcf/src/200-extended-model/210-extended-conditions.md

 ## Types of Extended Conditions

 Extended conditions fall into four functional categories.<br/>
+These categories mirror real-world friction sources and do not represent new dimensions of the Core Model.<br/>
 Each category contains both collective and individual variants.

 ### 1. Contextual Conditions